mozilla/legal-docs/report_infringement/en-US.md

 ### What happens after sending the DMCA Notice?

 If the Notice complies with the requirements of the DMCA, we will remove or disable access to the content that is allegedly infringing.
 We will make a good faith attempt to notify the alleged infringer of the takedown, with a copy of your DMCA Notice.
-We also may send a copy of your DMCA Notice, with personal information redacted, to [Chilling Effects](https://www.chillingeffects.org/) or post to our [wiki page](https://wiki.mozilla.org/Legal/Infringement_Notices).
+We also may send a copy of your DMCA Notice to [Lumen](https://lumendatabase.org/) or post to our [wiki page](https://wiki.mozilla.org/Legal/Infringement_Notices).

 Note: You can be held liable for damages, including costs and attorney fees, if certain material misrepresentations are contained in your DMCA Notice.
 Consult an attorney before filing a DMCA Notice if you are unsure if your copyrights have been infringed.